Tamburasca/WDR3_concert_downloader/README.md

 # WDR3 Concert Downloader

-Downloads audio mp3 files (@256 kbit/s)
-from a WDR3 concert player website, if the concert is made available in the media library for a re-listening over a 30-day period after its broadcast, hence, no download button is dispositional to the audience.
+Downloads any audio mp3 files from a WDR3 concert player website, if the concert is made available in the media library for a re-listening over a 30-day period after its broadcast, hence, no download button is dispositional to the audience.

-From the address bar of your web browser copy the url of the website, where the concert resides and then execute the following command:
+From the address bar of your web browser copy the url of the website, where the concert resides and execute the following command:

     $ python3 WDR3_concert_downloader/ [-h] [-o <file>.mp3] <url>